AllenDowney/ThinkStats2/project3/report3.md

 <img src ="./aucroc.png"/>
 </p>

-Above, is a ROC curve which can illustrate the true positive and false positive rate of the logistic regression model.
-The area under the curve represents the true positive rate, and it was calculated to be 89%.
-That mean the model correctly guessed that a respondent had heart disease 90% of the time.
+Above, is a ROC curve which is a probability curve that demonstrates the likelihood of getting either a true positive or a false positive.
+The area under this curve represents the degree of separation.
+The two attributes together represent how good a model is at distinguishing between classifications.
+A good model has an area under the curve of 1 and a bad model has an area under the curve of 0.
+The logistic regression model we implemented has an area under the curve of 0.89, which is very good.
+This is further proof that the simple logistic regression model is a performs well for the purposes of this challenge.

 #### Conclusion